Azure/azure-sdk-for-net/sdk/maps/README.md

-# Azure Maps libraries for .NET
+# Azure Maps library for .NET

 Azure Maps is a Microsoft-managed service providing maps service that user can nevigate, search, render many polygons on top of it and user also able to check timezone, weather or traffic information.